 Candidates for trustee must file an Oath of Candidacy with the school district clerk no later than 40 days prior to the election.
-The Oath of Candidacy must clearly identify the candidate and the position sought.
+The Oath of Candidacy must clearly identify the candidate, the position sought and the term of the position.
 All candidates that meet the requirements to file for the office of trustee and submit their Oath of Candidacy prior to the filing deadline will have their name placed on the ballot.
 Districts should communicate with their county election administrator to ensure that any candidate forms turned in to the county election administrator are received by the clerk prior to the filing deadline - even if the county is running the school district's election.
 20-3-305, MCA